darcknail10/jt-exercise/Readme.md

 # Product Order Web Application

-This is an ASP.NET Core MVC web application that displays a list of products and orders.
-The data for products and orders is loaded from `products.json` and `orders.json` files.
-You can also modify and add some data on the JSON files attached.
+This ASP.NET Core MVC web application displays a list of products and orders.
+The data for products and orders is loaded from the `products.json` and `orders.json` files.
+You can also modify and add some data to the attached JSON files.

 ## Features